vivekjuneja/project-neev/docker_container_pipeline.md

    - Docker Daemon
    - Docker Private Registry
    - Application Containers running over Mesos

+   We use Elastic Search, Logstash, Kibana for log aggregation and dashboard.

 c.
 Unified Service Health Check for all components :-
    - Jenkins